easypcceo/jacobtuwiner/pages/cold-email/personalized-first-lines.md

 Generic, spam emails won't work - but personalized, custom cold emails are a powerful tool in any salesperson's toolbox.

-My name is Jacob Tuwiner and I'm with Experiment 27 - to date, we've sent several million cold emails, and know everything there is to know about the anatomy of a cold email that closes deals.
+My name is Jacob Tuwiner and I'm with [Experiment 27](https://www.x27marketing.com/){: target="_blank"} - to date, we've sent several million cold emails, and know everything there is to know about the anatomy of a cold email that closes deals.

-In fact, Experiment 27's founders have used cold email to generate over $100MM for our clients in the last five or so years.
+In fact, Experiment 27's founders have used [cold email](/cold-email/) to generate over $100MM for our clients in the last five or so years.

 Personalization is one of our biggest tips for those looking to book meetings with cold email.